ResearchComputing/Documentation/docs/software/python.md

 packages, and supports _python_, _R_, and many other applications.
 The following documentation describes how to activate the CURC Anaconda distribution and our default environments, as well as how to create and activate your own custom Anaconda environments.
+For more information on utilizing [Mamba](https://mamba.readthedocs.io/) (an alternative package manager) please see the section below.
 Additional documentation on [CURC OpenOnDemand](../gateways/OnDemand.md) is available for users desiring to interact with their custom environments via [Jupyter notebooks](https://jupyter.org).